devikag19/pwn.college_devika/Pondering Paths/Pondering_paths.md

 root@LAPTOP-IDCKVPOM:~# ssh  -i ./key hacker@dojo.pwn.college
  Connected!
  ```
 2. Now the shell is connected to dojo.
-Now on typing `hello` and clicking on Enter, I get the flag that I can submit on [pwn.college](https://pwn.college/linux-luminarium/hello/) to complete the challenge.
+Now on typing `cat ~/f` and clicking on Enter, I get the flag that I can submit on [pwn.college](https://pwn.college/linux-luminarium/hello/) to complete the challenge.
 ```bash
 hacker@paths~home-sweet-home:~$ /challenge/run ~/f
 Writing the file to /home/hacker/f!